-The global geopolymer market was worth US$ 3.8 Billion in 2018.
+The global geopolymer market reached a value of US$ 4.56 Billion in 2020.
+Looking forward, IMARC Group expects the market to exhibit strong growth during the next five years.
 Geopolymers are inorganic ceramic materials characterized by networks of mineral molecules linked with covalent bonds.
 They can be classified into two groups, namely, pure inorganic and hybrid (organic-inorganic) geopolymers.
 Although geopolymers like obsidian occur naturally, they can also be synthesized chemically.
 Geopolymers have an amorphous microstructure at room temperature owing to which they have high heat resistance and can be used for thermal insulation.
 Commercially produced geopolymers are currently used in fire and heat resistant coatings and adhesives, medicinal applications, high-temperature ceramics, and toxic and radioactive waste encapsulation.

 Global Geopolymer Market Drivers: